Approach

 In CUH

-Hep B vaccines are located in Clean utility fridge ED (or Pharmacy Dept if stock depleated in ED).
+Hep B vaccines (not immunoglobulin) are located in Clean utility fridge ED (or Pharmacy Dept if stock depleated in ED).

 CUH ED Discharge/follow up for patients for PEP or PEPSE